Tapad/scala-native-workshop/content.md

 #### Scala Native key differentiators:

-* low-level memory semantics, with elegant support to arrays, structs, and pointer arithmetic
+* Low-level memory semantics, with elegant support to arrays, structs, and pointer arithmetic

-* one can switch from close-to-metal code to idiomatic Scala seamlessly
+* One can switch from close-to-metal code to idiomatic Scala seamlessly

-* more suitable for systems programming glue-up code
+* More suitable for systems programming glue-up code

 -----